Photo: Wolf Island, Conneaut Lake, Pa.

 When I was about ten we gave up rowing the kids boat.
 Maybe we were weary of the open blisters on our hands from rough wooden oar handles or maybe we thought we were too big to be rowing all over the lake, which was pretty big.

-Splashing, pushing and out and away from the old white boat house, we’d drift out past the lily pads beyond the beams, flooring and other remnants of the old sunken dance boat.
+Splashing, pushing, shoving the now powered row boat out and away from the old white boat house, we’d drift out past the lily pads over and above the sunken beams, flooring and other remnants of the old dance boat.
 Where the water was deep enough that we could lower the motor, we did just that with another free bath from the splash.
 Then we’d wrap a short piece of clothesline around the flywheel atop the motor and yank!
 And yank.
 And yank.

 After about 15 or 20 of those yanks and much fiddling with valves under the side of that mighty engine, that did something we supposed, that old Evinrude would sputter, pop, and backfire.